esimorre/django-admin-workflow/README.md

 usage: manage.py add_sample [-a [username=admin [passwd=username]]]  [options]
 Populate database with some sample data
 ```
+The application should implement a data initialization function, typically in tests.create_data
+(see application vacation).

 9. Enter the workflow file on the model's admin class
 ```python